 For all intents and purposes MTTI and MTTA give the same insight: MTTI for install campaigns and MTTA for reengagement campaigns.
 In the following examples, we’ll look at MTTI, but the same examples exist for MTTA.
 For example, if the MTTI for your app is 30 hours, that tells me that the majority of my users wait approximately between 1 and 2 days to launch the app, after downloading.
 You can then compare your MTTI for the app to MTTI by network to start tuning your lookback windows.
 If your MTTI or MTTA for Network A is comparable to your app (~30 hours) then you can set your lookback window to 3 days without missing much traffic.
 Now you can look at a 3-day cycle on campaigns for quicker optimization.
 Conversely, if you see a network with an MTTI much lower than your app, it means that users are launching the app much more quickly on this network, than on average.
 This may indicate that there is a publisher within the network which is mixing incentivized traffic in with non-incentivized traffic.
 This also happens to be a simple example of what Kochava Fraud Detection uncovers.
 Two other critical pieces of intel to review are the Influencers and Influencer Summary reports.
 These reports show which networks are driving traffic and clicks, despite not having the winning click.
 Influencer reporting gives data about the click including the reason it did not win.
-Reasons may include being outside the lookback window, not being the last click, or being superseded by a higher match-type (device-based beats fingerprinting, for example).
+Reasons may include being outside the lookback window, not being the last click, or being superseded by a higher match-type (device-based beats probabilistic, for example).
 You can consume Influencer data at an aggregate level (Influencer Summary) or at the device level (Influencer Report).
 These reports give you the actionable intelligence needed to manage your budget and ROI based on networks that are driving traffic, independently of whether they are winning attribution for installs.